 I like to use these heavy fonts across social media to really grab the attention of our followers.
 For example in these social media graphics from Hootsuite, you can see the titles really jump off the screen:

 If the creators of this graphic would have used a thin or minimalist font, the text would have quickly faded into the background.
 But with the heavy fonts, the title of their articles instantly becomes the focal point of the graphic.

 Immediately communicating your idea or point like this is very important on social media, especially in this day and age.

 The only thing about these heavy fonts is that they start losing their effectiveness if you use them too much.
 So try to stick to only using them in short phrases or titles:

 Can you imagine trying to read a whole document full of heavy fonts?
 I think your eyes would give up after the first few sentences.

 Congrats you made it to the end!
 I truly believe you should be ready to take on the graphic design world with these 4 trends.
-But if you want to see all 8 trends with a ton of examples, check out our full write-up and infographic about the top graphic design trends for 2020.
+But if you want to see all 8 trends with a ton of examples, check out our full write-up and infographic about the top graphic design trends for next year.